SSDI Video Hearing: How to Prepare and What to Expect

 How Video Hearings Work?

 You typically go to a local SSA hearing office equipped with video conferencing equipment.
 The judge appears on a screen from another location.
 The vocational expert and medical expert (if present) may also be remote.
+Your attorney can be with you in the room or appear by video separately.
+Some hearing offices now allow hearings via Microsoft Teams or another platform from your home.

 Can You Request In-Person Instead??